Thursday, September 4, 2025

 Patricia McCue

-Patricia McCue is a retired teacher of middle school science.
+Patricia McCue is a retired middle school science teacher.
 Her poems have appeared in Woods ReaderPoetry Breakfast, Nature of Our Times, and various anthologies.
 In her free time, she studies and plays Traditional Irish Music on the violin.

 Paul Hostovsky